Udokan to start exports in 2023

 Representatives of business and government discussed ways to stimulate investment and economic activity in Russia’s Far East at the Eastern Economic Forum.
 Akylbek, attending a panel discussion on logistical solutions for the region, said that modernisation was needed if the railways and customs checkpoints were to accommodate the increased flow of goods to China in the coming years.

 “As large businesses turn East, bottlenecks are beginning to occur.
-Our cargo loads will increase: when the first stage of operations is launched, they will total around 600,000 tonnes per year, and they will rise to 1.2-1.5 million tonnes a year in the second stage,” Akylbek said.
-“But at the moment, the shortfall in transport capacity in the Far East exceeds 70 million tonnes, and according to the Ministry for the Development of the Far East, it will grow exponentially in the coming years.”
+Our cargo loads will increase: when the first stage of operations is launched, they will total around 600,000 tonnes per year, and they will rise to 1.2-1.5mn tpy in the second stage,” Akylbek said.
+“But at the moment, the shortfall in transport capacity in the Far East exceeds 70mn tonnes, and according to the Ministry for the Development of the Far East, it will grow exponentially in the coming years.”

 He also said that digitisation and smart solutions at border crossings could help speed up the passage of trains.
 50% of the freight travelling between Russia and China will go through the border town of Zabaikalsk.
 Queues there are a regular occurrence, and some trains have to wait hours before customs officers approve their onward passage.